You Are the Apple of My Eye (2024 film)

-You Are the Apple of My Eye is a 2025 South Korean coming-of-age romance film.
+You Are the Apple of My Eye is a 2024 South Korean coming-of-age romance film.
 It is based on the semi-autobiographical novel of the same name by Taiwanese author Giddens Ko.
 The film, the feature directorial debut of Cho Young-myoung, is a remake of the 2011 Taiwanese film of the same name.
 It follows immature Jin-woo (Jung Jin-young), who spent countless days before confessing to his first love Seon-ah (Dahyun) at the age of 18.

 The film had its world premiere at the 29th Busan International Film Festival on October 3, 2024.
 It was released in theaters on February 21, 2025.

 Synopsis

-You Are the Apple of My Eye vividly portrays the vibrant moments of youth in the 2000s, the subtle emotions of first love, and the intricate journey of a first love spanning 15 years.

 Jin-woo and his friends each navigating the highs and lows of adolescence.
 However, they all share a fascination with Seon-ah, the graceful and beautiful model student who seems like an unattainable dream, despite being in the same class.
 Despite their different personalities and academic standings, Jin-woo and Seon-ah form a close bond by appreciating each other's unique qualities.
 Their relationship traverses challenging phases of high school.